-According to the American Heart Association, about 5 million Americans are diagnosed with heart valve disease each year.
-Heart valve disease occurs when any of the heart’s four valves do not work the way they should causing the heart to lose its ability to pump blood throughout the body.
+Heart valve (valvular) disease occurs when any of the heart’s four valves do not work correctly—making it harder for the heart to pump blood throughout the body.

-In addition to the clinical care of patients with valvular heart disease, our physicians have made significant contributions to the understanding of these conditions.
-They have designed, conducted and led multicenter studies which examine the effects and prognosis of aortic and mitral disease in large populations of patients.
+Achievements in research: In addition to the clinical care of patients with valvular heart disease, our physicians have made significant contributions to the understanding of these conditions.
+They have designed, conducted, and led multicenter studies thathave examined the effects and prognosis of aortic and mitral disease in large populations of patients.

 Physicians at Weill Cornell are well-known for their expertise in mitral valve prolapse and aortic stenosis and have published authoritative articles and book chapters on these subjects.